THE PATENT PROCESS: COSTS AND TIME

 A common first step is doing a "novelty search".
 The goal of this effort is to help you estimate just what sort of protection is available, and if it appears to be worthwhile proceeding.
 The cost of the search and the time to complete it will vary with the subject area of the invention.
 As a general rule, figure that the effort that goes into the search should result in a cost that is about 10% or so of the overall patenting cost.
 If you know the technology and market well, and think that you might be racing a competitor to the Patent Office, you might be best off skipping this step.
 Otherwise, a search is almost always worthwhile.

 Step Two: Preparing and Filing the Application ($3000-8000; usually about 1-3 months)

 Preparing the patent application is next.
 The time and cost are going to depend on the complexity of the invention and on the quality of the disclosure materials that you've put together to educate your agent or attorney about the important aspects of the invention.
 You should expect to work through several drafts of the application.
 Be critical.
 If you're happy with the first draft when you see it -- you probably won't be happy with the patent that it produces.

 Drawings are almost always needed to fully explain an invention.
 Informal sketches are often used to speed up the filing process.

 Step Three: A Long Wait (YMMV)

 In the US, a very few applications are picked up for action by a patent examiner within 4-5 months of filing.
 Don't count on that.
 Expect to wait 14-24 months for most inventions.
 For popular, active technologies (e.g., computer software, biochemistry), expect to wait longer.
-Waiting isn't all bad -- in the US, if the PTO takes more than 14 months to send you an examination report, the life of your patent can be extended a day for every day they delay.
+Waiting isn't all bad -- in the US, if the PTO takes more than 14 months to send you an initial examination report, the life of your patent can be extended a day for every day they delay.